ral-facilities/ldap-jwt-auth/README.md

 The easiest way to run the application with Docker for local development is using the `docker-compose.yml` file.
 It is configured to start:

-- A keycloack instance for SSO authentication that can be accessed at `localhost:9004` using `admin` as the username and password to access the Admin Console.
+- A keycloak instance for SSO authentication that can be accessed at `localhost:9004` using `admin` as the username and password to access the Admin Console.
 To get an ID token from the keycloak instance to then use for the `http://localhost:8004/oidc_login/keycloak` endpoint, run:

   ```bash